 The object studied was 38 regencies / cities from 2010 to 2016.
 Secondary data sources were obtained from the Central Statistics Agency of East Java Province.
-Data collected and processed capital expenditure data by the capita expenditure government, per and unemployment rate as exogenous variables and the value of the Gini index ratio as endogenous variables.
+Data collected and processed capital expenditure data by the government, per capita expenditure and open unemployment rate as exogenous variables and the value of the Gini index ratio as endogenous variables.
 Using quantitative analysis, explanatory method with panel data.
-The process of selecting panel data by conducting a normality test through estimating the parameters of the common effect model, fixed effect or random effect as well as selecting the right model using the Regression Model is processed using e-views 10. assumption test and interpreting the model chosen exogenous variables affect the endogenous variables.
+The process of selecting panel data by conducting 15 normality test through estimating the parameters of the common effect model, fixed effect or random effect as well as selecting the right model using the Regression Model is processed using e-views 10. assumption test and interpreting the model chosen exogenous variables affect the endogenous variables.